A mathematical theory for understanding when abstract representations emerge in neural networks: Whitened and target-aligned inputs lead to abstract representation in ReLU network

 \section{Whitened and target-aligned inputs lead to abstract representation in ReLU network}

 We investigate the optimal neural representations for the data and network model in Section \ref{subsec:Data-and-network}.
 Throughout this section, we assume a ReLU activation function: $\phi(z)=[z]_{+}$.
-We focus on two types of inputs: (i) whitened inputs, and (ii) inputs exhibiting stronger alignment with the outputs than the whitened case (hereafter “target-aligned inputs”, illustrated in Fig.~\ref{fig:2}).
+We focus on two types of inputs: (i) whitened inputs, and (ii) inputs exhibiting stronger alignment with the outputs than the whitened case (hereafter “target-aligned inputs”, illustrated in Fig.~\ref{fig:1b}).

-For these input geometries, we find that all the solutions of the mean-field problem [Eq.~\eqref{eq:SIngle_neuron_condition}] correspond to abstract hidden representations.
+For these input geometries, we find that all the solutions satisfying the KKT conditions [Eq.~\eqref{eq:SIngle_neuron_condition}] correspond to abstract hidden representations.
 We summarize the key steps of the argument here, with detailed derivations provided in SI \S 2.
 We start with the scenario where each binary class contains a single data point $(n=1)$ and then extend the results to multi-element classes $(n\geq2)$.